VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes: Introduction

-To correct IDS errors, several coding methods have been adopted, including convolutional codes \cite{maarouf2022concatenated,buttigieg2015improved,press2020hedges}, watermark codes \cite{davey2001reliable}, time-varying block codes \cite{buttigieg2014time}, and Varshamov-Tenengolts (VT) codes \cite{levenshtein1965binary}.
-Among these methods, VT codes are considered an effective error correction scheme for DNA storage due to their asymptotic optimality.
-Specifically, VT codes require only $\lceil \log n \rceil + 1$ redundant bits to correct a single IDS error, making them highly efficient in theory.
-When a single IDS error occurs in VT codewords, traditional hard-decision (HD) decoding methods can effectively restore the original information \cite{levenshtein1965binary,varsamov1965code,cai2021correcting}.
-However, in practical applications, multiple random IDS errors may be introduced, causing a significant deterioration in the performance of hard-decision decoding, thus severely affecting decoding accuracy and efficiency.
+To correct IDS errors, several coding schemes have been proposed, including convolutional codes~\cite{maarouf2022concatenated,buttigieg2015improved,press2020hedges}, watermark codes~\cite{davey2001reliable}, time-varying block codes~\cite{buttigieg2014time}, and Varshamov-Tenengolts (VT) codes~\cite{levenshtein1965binary}.
+Among these, VT codes are regarded as an effective error correction scheme for DNA storage owing to their asymptotically optimal redundancy efficiency.
+Specifically, the VT code requires only $\lceil \log n \rceil + 1$ redundant bits to correct a single IDS error, offering high theoretical coding efficiency.
+When a single IDS error occurs in a codeword, conventional hard-decision (HD) decoding methods can effectively recover the original information~\cite{levenshtein1965binary,varsamov1965code,cai2021correcting}.
+However, in practical applications, multiple random IDS errors are often encountered, leading to a significant degradation in the performance of HD decoding and consequently impairing both decoding accuracy and system utility.

-To address this problem, Yan et al. proposed a soft-in soft-out (SISO) decoding algorithm \cite{yan2023novel}, which improves decoding performance by incorporating probabilistic information.
-Compared to hard-decision decoding, SISO methods offer better robustness and error correction capability when handling multiple errors.
-However, despite the improvements of SISO methods, they still face bottlenecks in computational accuracy and speed when processing a large number of errors, particularly when dealing with longer codewords.

-To overcome these limitations, this paper proposes a transformer-based VT decoder (TVTD) .
-The transformer architecture (\cite{vaswani2017attention}) can effectively capture complex relationships between input data, enabling it to better handle multiple IDS errors.
-Experimental results show that, compared to traditional decoding methods, TVTD can effectively decode multiple errors and accelerate the decoding processes through parallel computing, thereby significantly improving decoding efficiency.
-Specifically, the main contributions of this paper are as follows:

-\begin{itemize} \item The first deep learning-based binary VT code decoder: We use symbol- and statistic-based codeword embedding as positional encoding, and leverage the self-attention and cross-attention mechanisms in the transformer decoder to study the relationships between bits in VT codewords for efficient decoding. \item Significant improvement in decoding performance: Compared to existing methods, TVTD achieved the best experimental results across various codeword lengths, especially with long codewords.
-Specifically, as the codeword length varies, the bit error rate (BER) decreased by 2\% to 20\%, and the frame error rate (FER) decreased by 20\% to 86\%. \item Faster computational speed: By optimizing the model, TVTD accelerates training speed by 40\% compared to the full transformer models.
-Additionally, in practical tests, the decoding speed of TVTD increased by over 5 times compared to SISO decoding, and for long codewords, the decoding speed improved by over 46 times, greatly enhancing its potential for large-scale data storage applications. \end{itemize}